sswaringin/forko/readme.md

 `get-size($ratio-key: string)`

-Tries to match the passed `$ratio-key` with the `$gorko-size-scale`.
+Tries to match the passed `$ratio-key` with the `$forko-size-scale`.
 Returns null if it can’t find a match.

 #### Example